 Clients no longer want to spend hours filling out forms, providing the same information repeatedly or dealing with physical documents.
 Instead, they need quick, high-quality contact for crucial matters such as premium or portfolio discussions, significant life changes, or advice requests.

-The firm’s adviser/relationship manager needs to be given equal importance in providing a modern client management and financial planning software that offers superior interface and flexibility in terms of communication, functionality and automation wherever possible.
-Efficient digital tools will allow them to focus on the activities where they can add value and work towards having a deeper relationship with the clients; they don’t want to be wasting time doing admin.
+Firms should provide advisers and relationship managers with modern client management and financial planning software that offers a superior interface, flexibility in communication, and automation wherever possible.
+Efficient digital tools allow them to focus on activities that add value and deepen client relationships, rather than wasting time on administration tasks.

 – Team WealthObjects

 hybrid advice, digital generation, customer engagement, WealthObjects, digitalisation, financial planning, technology, insurance, investment, client management